-We issued the notes under an indenture, dated as of June 10, 2003, between us, as issuer, and J. P. Morgan Trust Company, National Association, as successor trustee to Bank One, N.A.
+We issued the notes under an indenture, dated as of June 10, 2003, between us, as issuer, and Bank One, N.A., as trustee.
 The following summarizes the material provisions of the notes.
 We refer to the indenture as the "indenture."
 The following description does not purport to be complete and is subject to, and qualified by reference to, all of the provisions of the indenture and the notes, which we urge you to read because they, and not this description, define your rights as a note holder.
 A copy of the indenture has been filed with the registration statement relating to this prospectus.
 As used in this description of notes, the words "we," "us" and "our" refer only to Continental Airlines, Inc. and do not include any current, former or future subsidiary of Continental Airlines, Inc.